ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 I ran the data through a [Hyperparameter grid search](https://towardsdatascience.com/grid-search-for-model-tuning-3319b259367e) using the [XGBoost regressor](https://xgboost.readthedocs.io/en/latest/) library.
 I tried several other libraries in the grid search, including random forest regressors.
 The grid search greatly improved the performance of the vanilla XGBoost regressor.

 Naturally, accurately predicting a movie rating from purely movie metadata is a bit of a pipe dream.
 There are a lot of variables that one won't see in the metadata, such as the quality of script, or whether the role was just perfect for Johnny Depp.
-However, I did miss a few tricks here, such as including the crew in my input data (see 'Room for improvement' section)

-That said, the best result I got was R^2 of 0.19.
-By machine learning standards, this is not a good model.
-Only 19% of the variance beyond the average rating was explained by the model.
+That said, the best result I got was R^2 of 0.53.
+By machine learning standards, this is OK, but nothing to write home about.
+53% of the variance beyond the average rating was explained by the model.
 In other words, it was missing out on a lot.
 However, this is still much better than an average line predicting a 6.2 rating for each movie!

 The below image shows some predictions from the model, with actual ratings on the left.
 There is some correlation.